The author is a guitarist and bassist with over 35 years of experience as a musician.

 Like many other aspects of a guitar’s design, there is no best answer here.
-Accomplished professional guitarists have employed a wide range of different bridges to get what they need out of their guitars.
-The decision is truly one of personal preference.
+Accomplished professional guitarists have used a wide range of different bridges to get what they need out of their guitars.
+The decision is truly one of preference.

-A fixed bridge is the simplest type of bridge to understand.
+A fixed bridge is the simplest type of bridge.
 The mechanism does not move and, once set up properly, requires minimal attention.
-This is as basic as it gets when it comes to an electric guitar bridge.
+This is as basic as it gets.

 That said, it’s important to realize there are different kinds of fixed bridges.
 The first is a Fender-type bridge that consists of a plate screwed onto the body of the guitar with six adjustable saddles, one for each string.
 This kind of bridge is easy to manage, and even a newbie guitarist can learn to make adjustments to string height and intonation fairly easily.